-For this Information or Software Use this Document or Software Accessories or other Intel Spares and Configuration Guide. server products See the section on the web page titled Installation and Use.
-Hardware and operating Tested Hardware Operating Systems List. systems that have been tested with this product See the section on the web page titled Compatibility.
+For this Information or Software Use this Document or Software Hardware and operating Tested Hardware Operating Systems List. systems that have been tested with this product See the section on the web page titled Compatibility.
 Chassis that have been Reference Chassis List. tested with this product See the section on the web page titled Compatibility.
 Processors that have Supported Processors. been tested with this product See the section on the web page titled Compatibility.
 FBDIMMs that have been Tested Memory List. tested with this product See the section on the web page titled Compatibility.
-To make sure your system Power Budget Analysis Tool. falls within the allowed power budget See the section on the web page titled Installation & Use Software to manage your Intel System Management Software.
-Intel ® workstation See the section on the web page titled Installation & Use Drivers Driver (for an extensive list of available drivers), Operating System Driver (for operating system drivers).
+To make sure your system Power Budget Analysis Tool. falls within the allowed power budget See the section on the web page titled Installation & Use Software to manage your Intel® server Intel System Management Software. intel® server See the section on the web page titled Installation & Use Drivers Driver (for an extensive list of available drivers), Operating System Driver (for operating system drivers).
 See the section on the web page titled Software & Drivers.
 Firmware and BIOS Firmware Updates. updates, or BIOS recovery files See the section on the web page titled Software & Drivers.
 Diagnostics test software Diagnostics.
 See the section on the web page titled Software & Drivers.

-See also the Intel® Server Deployment Toolkit 2.0 CD that came with your workstation board.
+See also the Intel[®] Server Deployment Toolkit 2.0 CD that came with your server board.